trac-hacks/trac-github/README.md

     pip install trac==0.12.4
     pip install -e git://github.com/hvr/trac-git-plugin.git#egg=TracGit-dev

-The version of PyGIT bundled with this plugin doesn't work with the `git` binary shipped with OS X. To fix it, in the virtualenv, edit `src/tracgit/tracext/git/PyGIT.py` and replace
+The version of PyGIT bundled with `trac-git-plugin` doesn't work with the `git` binary shipped with OS X. To fix it, in the virtualenv, edit `src/tracgit/tracext/git/PyGIT.py` and replace
 `_, _, version = v.strip().split()` with `version = v.strip().split()[2]`.